-The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Celia Ave.
-Culvert Replacement Project through the phases listed below.
+The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Celia Avenue SDIP through the phases listed below.
 Specific work is conducted during each phase while an emphasis is made on public involvement throughout the entire project.

-During the planning phase, questionnaires and other correspondences with the property owners/residents (i.e., emails, phone calls, meetings...) are used to obtain input from property owners.
-Improvement alternatives are being evaluated to determine the best solution.
-The recommended alternative will be presented to the public at the beginning of the design phase.
-The planning phase for this project may last up to 9 months depending on property owner and utility coordination effort.
+During the planning phase, questionnaires and other correspondences with the property owners/residents (i.e., emails, phone calls, meetings) were used to obtain input from property owners.
+The recommended alternative was presented to the public at a public meeting held on November 13, 2012.

 The City's real estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs).
 The City requests that SDEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
 In addition to SDEs, right-of-way and temporary construction easements are needed to relocate Celia Avenue and access work areas.
 The bid phase will begin after all easements are acquired.
 The easement acquisition phase of a project typically lasts 12 to 15 months.